ga4gh/va-spec/docs/source/overview.rst

  * It offers a `modeling framework <https://github.com/ga4gh/va-spec/blob/1.x/docs/source/implementation-guidance.rst#profiling-methodology>`_ through which implementers can build profiles for **new statement types**, or **extend existing profiles** with additional features.
  * It is based on the `SEPIO Modeling Framework <https://sepio-framework.github.io/sepio-linkml/about/>`_ - applying SEPIO's established models, conventions, and profiling methodology to produce these resources.

-This document provides an **high-level introduction  VA-Spec principles, models, and processes**, and links out to separate pages for additional details.
-For a hands on experience with VA-Spec data, see the simple **Variant Pathogenicity Statement example** here (TO DO).
+This document provides an **high-level introduction to VA-Spec principles, models, and processes**, and links out to separate pages for additional details.

+For a hands on experience with VA-Spec data, see the simple Variant Pathogenicity Statement example here (TO DO).

 Definitions and Scope
 ######################